10 Things You Need to Know About Domestic Violence James Ruane

 If you are arrested for domestic violence and have any guns or firearms, you can’t keep them.
 You will have to turn them over to someone else who is licensed or the police.

 Violation of a judge’s protective order can be a more serious crime than the original charge!

 If you are being issued a protective order you have a right to have a hearing on this and to fight it.
 If you do not fight it, you might agree to waive the ability to fight it forever.

-Most courts have special days and prosecutors for Domestic violence who have special training
+Most courts have special days and prosecutors for domestic violence who have special training

-There are special court programs for people charged with Domestic Violence which may help you with your case, but there is no guarantee you will be allowed into the program.
+There are special court programs for people charged with domestic violence which may help you with your case, but there is no guarantee you will be allowed into the program.

-If you are facing a charge of domestic violence in Connecticut, it is not unusual to go to court more than 5 times before your case is resolved.
+If you are facing a charge of domestic violence in Connecticut, it is not unusual to go to court more than five times before your case is resolved.
 The sooner you have a lawyer working for you, the quicker the case may resolve.

 Just because you are no longer together or the “victim” wants the case dropped does not mean that the case will be dropped.
 The state can force a victim to testify against you if they want to do so.